 "I have a first-class honours degree in Psychology and was awarded the British Psychology Society Undergraduate Award at London Met.
 Currently, I am in the process of completing an MSc in clinical neuroscience at a prestigious university.
 I can honestly say that my experience at London Met was fantastic.
 The level of support that lecturers provide students along with effort is stupendous.
 London Met is a place where lecturers care not only about students' performance but about their wellbeing too."

 Monica Pereira, former student

-You’ll also develop transferable skills such as report writing, teamwork, time management organisation, IT and numeracy skills, which are valued by employers in a wide range of industries.
-For example, our graduates have gone on to work as a Support Worker at Creative Support, Trainee Mental Health worker at Highgate Mental Health Centre NHS and Sales Negotiator at Reids of Mayfair.
+You’ll also develop important transferable skills such as report writing, teamwork, time management, and IT and numeracy skills, which are valued by employers in a wide range of industries.
+Our graduates have gone on to work in industries as diverse as health care, forensic services, media, human resources, teaching, social services and the charity sector.

 Please note, in addition to the tuition fee there may be additional costs for things like equipment, materials, printing, textbooks, trips or professional body fees.

 Additionally, there may be other activities that are not formally part of your course and not required to complete your course, but which you may find helpful (for example, optional field trips).
 The costs of these are additional to your tuition fee and the fees set out above and will be notified when the activity is being arranged.

 Discover Uni is an official source of information about university and college courses across the UK.
 The widget below draws data from the corresponding course on the Discover Uni website, which is compiled from national surveys and data collected from universities and colleges.
 If a course is taught both full-time and part-time, information for each mode of study will be displayed here.